unreal4u/telegram-api/README.md

 * Doesn't need any dependency, except for Guzzle, which you can inject if you already use it elsewhere.
 * **Full** inline bots support.
 * **Full** support for payment system.

+## Quick note

+This is the v2 branch which will cease to receive any more updates starting from April 2018.
+Please use the v3 branch if you are starting a new project or read about the [upgrade notes](https://github.com/unreal4u/telegram-api/wiki/Upgrading-from-v2-to-v3) so that you can refactor to v3.

 ## Known bugs